-13.2.1 Validity
+15.2.1 Validity

-The glue ontologies define how subontologies may be composed, mainly by associating classes of "higher" and "lower" ontologies (wrt. the tree representation of the rules): If a composition is not allowed, the OWL reasoner complains (e.g., when combining an action as a subexpression of an event expression).
+The glue ontologies define how subontologies may be composed , mainly by associating classes of "higher" and "lower" ontologies (wrt. the tree representation of the rules): If a composition is not allowed, the OWL reasoner complains (e.g., when combining an action as a subexpression of an event expression).
 On the other hand, especially with this definition, one must be careful in the ontology design: CCS process expressions may e.g. contain events and queries.

-Additionally, reasoning about the use of variables is a primary goal that can immediately be used for supporting the evaluation of rules.
+Additionally, reasoning about the use of variables is a primary goal whose results can immediately be applied for supporting the evaluation of rules.

-13.2.2 Safety and Evaluation
+15.2.2 Safety and Evaluation

-Reasoning about the use of variable and the related notions of safety uses the ontology for variables that has already been introduced in Section 11.5.
+Reasoning about the use of variable and the related notions of safety uses the ontology for variables that has already been introduced in Section 11.2.3.
 The usage of variables can be added as (derived) labeled edges in the RDF graph of a rule:

-- usage of variables is defined by structural induction over expressions of a language, - expressions are represented by the RDF representation of the rules and subexpressions, - every sublanguage must provide the rules for that inductive definition for atomic expressions and for composite expressions:
+- usage of variables is defined by structural induction over expressions of a language, - expressions are represented by the RDF representation of the rules and subexpressions, - every sublanguage must provide the rules for the inductive definition for atomic expressions and for composite expressions:

+'''

+uses-relationship1(expression,var) :-

-uses-relationship1(expression,var) :structural-relationship2(expr,subexpression), uses-relationship2(subexpression,var).
+structural-relationship2(expr,subexpression), uses-relationship2(subexpression,var).

+'''

-Note that "atomic" expressions on a higher level may be composite expressions from a lowe level.
+Note that "atomic" expressions on a higher level may be composite expressions on a lower level.
 As they are then members of two classes, the variable properties are propagated upwards.

-• as the rule structure is a tree (or at least a directed graph, in case that subexpressions occur multiply), stratified negation is allowed in these definitions.
+• as the rule structure is a tree (or at least a directed graph, in case that subexpressions occur multiply), stratified negation and closed predicates (wrt. usage of variables) is allowed in these definitions.